-Providing some initial campaign setup details is the first step of our five-step campaign creation process - a process guides you through to the point of sending your campaign.
+Providing some initial campaign setup details is the first step of our five-step campaign creation process - a process guiding you through to the point of sending your campaign.

 The five-step campaign creation process